Kuboczoch/eudoxia0.github.io/_posts/2019-07-24-unbundle-concepts.md

 ---

-The common idea of programming paradigms is that they are disjoint universes of the practice, rather than what they really are: a bundle of orthogonal concepts, which are bundled for historical and phylogenetic rather than conceptual, from which you can freely choose useful concepts and compose them into new languages.
+The common idea of programming paradigms is that they are disjoint universes of the practice, rather than a bundle of orthogonal concepts, bundled for historical and phylogenetic rather than conceptual, from which you can freely choose useful concepts and compose them into new languages.

 As existence proof, I offer Haskell: